Biology (BIOL)

 Prerequisites: BIOL 300

-An introduction to the microbial world, with emphasis given to bacteria, archaea and viruses.
-The diversity of prokaryotes is surveyed with particular attention devoted to differences in cell physiology, energy metabolism and ecology.
-Interactions between humans and microbial pathogens are also examined.
-The laboratory stresses techniques in light microscopy and procedures used to culture and characterize microorganisms.
-Two hours of lecture and two laboratories weekly.
+A comprehensive study of the biology of prokaryotic and eukaryotic microorganisms and viruses.
+Microbial diversity is surveyed with particular attention devoted to genetics, cell physiology, energy metabolism, and ecology.
+Interactions between animals, the microbiome, and pathogens are also examined.
+The laboratory is a research-project-oriented course that emphasizes techniques in light microscopy, molecular biology, and procedures used to culture and characterize microorganisms.
+Three hours of lecture and one four-hour laboratory weekly.

 Units: 4 Repeatability: No